Campus Location & Hours

 9:00 AM – 5:00 PM

 At USU, we’re dedicated to the personal and professional growth of international students.
-With small class sizes, full-time access and support, and a diverse pool of faculty, United States University offers a student-centered, culturally rich learning experience—right on the California coast!
+With small class sizes, full-time access and support, and a diverse pool of faculty, United States University offers a student-centered, culturally rich learning experience—Nestled in the heart of Georgia!

 Currently, United States University is authorized to enroll nonimmigrant F-1 students in the Master of Business Administration (MBAi) and Doctor of Business Administration (DBAi) program.
 These programs give students an opportunity to expand their professional experiences in western culture and American organizations.